Loch Merkland: Archeology

 A site where an ancient furnace was dug up was situated very near to Loch Merkland, and much questioning had arisen about where and when it was made.
 Inquires to Locals and further research proved unsuccessful.

 Tourism

 The Merkland Lodge provides a small tourism industry for the area as it is a location where people can stay while either using the lake itself or hiking the mountains around it.
-Fishing is also popular there with trout being the most common catch.